Geoelycom/movie-app/README.md

 ## Getting Started
 - Index.html is the home marke up that will show as the first page in the browser .
-- about.html is the second which is the about page
 - You will find seperate css files for each of the pages
-- img folder contains all the images and icons used in building this project(Icons are gotten from Flaticon). images are gotten from unsplash and Google.

 ### Prerequisites